-Marble and limestone are both exquisite natural materials that are popular for use in many areas of the home, adding elegance and sophistication to any interiors scheme.
-Both types of stone make stunning kitchen worktops.
+Marble and limestone are both exquisite natural materials.
+They are extremely popular for use in many areas of the home, adding elegance and sophistication to any interior scheme.
+Choosing either type of stone will make a stunning kitchen worktop for your home.

-At Chandler Stoneworks, we have a vast array of choice on offer when it comes to natural stone worktops for your kitchen, flooring or fireplaces.
+At Chandler Stoneworks, we have a huge variety of choices on offer when it comes to natural stone worktops for your kitchen, flooring or fireplaces.
 Take a look at our online gallery here where you will find many wonderful examples of kitchen worktops in marble and limestone.

-Better still, why not arrange for a visit to our Arundel showroom and view a wonderful selection of samples with your own eyes?
+Better still, why not arrange for a visit to our Arundel showroom and view a wonderful selection of samples for yourself?

 Marble is a metamorphic rock that has been created by extreme heat and pressure.
 It has been used in buildings throughout history and is recognised for its beauty and hardwearing qualities.
-No wonder marble is loved all over the world!
+It is no surprise that marble is a byword for elegance around the world.

 Here are the main qualities that a natural marble worktop will bring to your kitchen: